Lexus NX

 The Lexus NX (レクサス・NX, Rekusasu NX) is a compact luxury crossover SUV sold by Lexus, a luxury division of Toyota.
-Introduced in late 2014, it is positioned between the subcompact UX and the mid-size RX.
-The NX was proven to be well-received, as it was a sales success.
-It was the best-selling Lexus model in Europe, and the best-selling luxury car in Russia.
+Introduced in late 2014, it is positioned between the subcompact UX and the mid-size RX in Lexus’ crossover SUV lineup.

 According to Lexus, the name "NX" stands for "Nimble Crossover".

 First generation (AZ10; 2014)

 Overview

 The first-generation NX was revealed at the Beijing International Automotive Exhibition on 20 April 2014.
 The NX shares a small portion of parts with the Toyota RAV4 primarily related to the structure and wheelbase, while the styling, suspension parts, some engines, interior, and level of luxury and craftsmanship are unique to the Lexus.
 The NX variants sold in the United States feature slightly altered fascias, which facilitate higher departure angles, allowing it to be identified by the US EPA as a "light truck".
 US sales began in November 2014.
 Production commenced on 8 August 2014 at Toyota Motor Kyushu's Miyata plant.

+In September 2017, the NX received a mid-life facelift.
+The front bumper, grille, and headlamps were revised, as were the taillights and dashboard.
+The tailgate also received new sheetmetal, echoing Lexus "spindle motif" grille design.
+Equipment levels were also boosted, with a new safety package (Lexus Safety System +) and an optional head-up display becoming available.

 Powertrains

 The first-generation NX is available in three powertrains; which are designated NX 200t/300, NX 300h, and NX 200.

 The NX 200t/300 is powered by a 2.0-liter 8AR-FTS turbocharged four-cylinder direct injection engine that can run on both Otto and Atkinson cycles.
-This engine has Lexus’ Economy with Superior Thermal Efficient Combustion (ESTEC) direct injection 4-stroke with turbo (D-4ST) fuel injection.
+This engine has Lexus' Economy with Superior Thermal Efficient Combustion (ESTEC) direct injection with turbo (D-4ST) fuel injection.
 With separate twin injectors for both direct and port injection, ESTEC D-4ST could perform high-pressure direct injection into the cylinder and conventional intake port injection, or direct cylinder injection only, according to engine speed.
 Mated to a 6-speed automatic transmission, this engine produces 175 kW at 4,800–5,600 rpm and 350 Nm at 1,650–4,000 rpm.
+The NX200t name was used until the September 2017 facelift, after which the car was marketed as the NX 300 instead so as to unify marketing efforts with the 300h.

 The NX 300h is powered by a 2.5-liter 2AR-FXE engine mated to an electric motor and CVT that puts out a combined power output of 145 kW.

-In addition, the NX 200 with a 2.0-liter 3ZR-FAE naturally-aspirated four-cylinder engine producing 110 kW is available in the Russian market.
+In addition, the NX 200 with a 2.0-liter 3ZR-FAE naturally aspirated four-cylinder engine producing 110 kW is available in the Russian market and in China.